Mengmoshu/D-Load_Storage/readme.md

 ## Todo:
 * Add circuit network support to Wood/Iron/Steel versions
 * Add vanilla circuit connection sprite
-* Lengthen the rest of the chest sprites
 * Create prototypes by copying from `_base_`

+## Contributors:
+* Damrus: Original idea and implementation.
+* Mengmoshu: Port to Factorio v0.14.x and ongoing maintenance.
+* Maurabau: Port to Factorio v0.17.x when I was too busy to.
+* Marv: Fixed the vertical chest sprites I'd been neglecting.